A2Z Music Studio

 About

-As a singer I have teaching, performing and recording experience in various genres: jazz, pop, rock, gospel, musical and classical.
+As a singer, I have experience in teaching, performing, and recording across various genres: jazz, pop, rock, gospel, musical theater, and classical music.

-As a piano teacher, I have a strong classical education.
-Therefore I am specialized more in classical piano literature.
-However, when it comes to accompanying my voice students, I am ready to play any genres!
+As a piano teacher, I have a strong classical education, so I specialize more in classical piano literature.
+However, when accompanying my voice students, I’m ready to play any genre!

-Currently, I am the Adjunct Professor of Jazz Voice at Lewis & Clark College.
-I started my college teaching career as an Adjunct Professor at the Music Department of Western Oregon University (WOU) substituting in the 2015 Fall Term.
-Through WOU I was twice (in 2017 and 2018) a guest vocal professor at the Guangxi Art University in Nanning, China.
+Regarding my education, I hold both a Bachelor and a Master of Music and Music Education dual degree from 'The Liszt Academy of Music' in Budapest, Hungary.
+Currently, I serve as the Adjunct Professor of Jazz Voice at Lewis & Clark College.
+I began my college teaching career as an Adjunct Professor in the Music Department of Western Oregon University (WOU), substituting during the Fall Term of 2015.
+Through WOU, I was also a guest vocal professor twice—once in 2017 and again in 2018—at Guangxi Art University in Nanning, China.

-I offer voice and piano lessons in my home studio which is situated in SW Portland, in Multnomah Village.
-My serving area is Lake Oswego/Tigard/Beaverton/Tualatin, with quick access to I-5.
+I offer voice and piano lessons in my home studio located in SW Portland, in Multnomah Village.
+My service area includes Lake Oswego, Tigard, Beaverton, and Tualatin, with easy access to I-5.

 Specialties